muhammedp07/personal-portfolio/README.md

    npm start```

+## 📄 Resume

+You can view and download my resume directly from the homepage by clicking the "Launch My Resume" button.

 ## 📝 Usage

 - **Navigate**: Use the navigation bar to move between sections like Home, About, and Contact.